Before you hire a skip

 “How do I find a good skip hire company?”

-It’s not easy to find a good skip company – unless you know someone in the trade personally or have a recent recommendation.
-The phone book, for instance, is full of identical-looking skip companies with identical looking ads.
+It’s not always easy to find a good, ethical and responsible skip company – Internet search engines or phone books are full of identical looking ads.

-Here’s a tip, though: the good ones (like Tom White Waste) operate their own licensed waste transfer stations (regulated by the Environment Agency) and are members of accredited Waste Management institutions (a professional body that promotes education and raising standards in waste management).
+Personal recommendations and experience obviously help, but here’s a tip; Tom White Waste operate their own licensed waste transfer stations (regulated by the Environment Agency) and are members of the Waste Management Institution and hold recognised Quality, Environmental and Safety Accreditations.

 “What actually happens to my rubbish when they take it away?”